robertosfield/FreeFlight/README.md

 # FreeFlight
 Hub for freely sharing knowledge and development of light-weight soaring and powered aircraft, eqiupmnent and software.

-This project is intended primarily for engineers developing new personal aircraft, related equiptment and software.
-However, the tasks involved covers a wide range of skills, these skills needn't be picked up just in degreee courses, many hobbiest can build up knowledge and skills beyond - it is expected that those that contribute to and use these resources will come from a wide rang of backgrounds and live right across the world.
-The uniting passionn will be for achiving safe personal flight leveraging shared knowledge, latest designs and taking avanntage of modern materials and systems that are now available to us.
+This project is intended primarily for engineers, both professional and enthusiasts, developing new personal aircraft, related equiptment and software.
+The uniting passionn will be for achieving safe personal flight leveraging shared knowledge, latest designs and taking avanntage of modern materials and systems that are now available to us.

 ## Open Lincesing of articles, designs and software